Maryam-Nasseri/Fine-tuning-with-QLoRA/README.md

 ## Fine-tuning process with QLoRA

 - The first section: follow the process of simple fine-tuning with the BERT uncased model in this link
-- Set up the LoRA configuration as in ``
+- Set up the LoRA configuration as in `lora-config.py`
--
+- Set up the bitsandbytes configuration for quantisation